Multivariate cluster point process to quantify and explore multi-entity configurations: Application to biofilm image data: Multivariate Cluster Point Process Model

-We further optimized the code by using C language based coding.
-An user-friendly version of the R software package is available in the online repository (\url{https://github.com/SumanM47/PO_Modeling.git)}.
-The implementation of the model in the R package can generate 10,000 scans in 1.5 minutes for a dataset with ${\sim} 150$ points from a single parent process with a total of ${\sim} 750$ points from two offspring processes on a Dell Latitude 7210 laptop with i5 cores and 16 gigabytes of memory.
+We further optimized the code by using the C language.
+An R package is available in the online repository at \url{https://github.com/SumanM47/MCPP.git}.
+The implementation of the model in the R package can generate 10,000 posterior samples in 1.5 minutes for a dataset with ${\sim} 150$ points from a single parent process with a total of ${\sim} 750$ points from two offspring processes on a Dell Latitude 7210 laptop with i5 cores and 16 gigabytes of memory.